ViewComponent/view_component/README.md

 #### Content Areas

-A component can be configured to have multiple 'content areas' which can be captured and later rendered in the components view.
+A component can be configured to have multiple 'content areas' which can be captured and later rendered in the component's view.
 For example:

 `app/components/modal_component.rb`:
 ```ruby